AI-multimodal/Lightshow/paper.md

 Spectroscopy is an important experimental characterization technique that probes a sample based on the physics of light-matter interaction.
-Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, ultraviolet–-visible, and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states in the conduction bands.
+Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, ultraviolet-visible, and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states in the conduction bands.
 XAS is particularly useful because it is element-specific